-Since 2015, more accurate data on electricity and CHP plants became available.
+From the 2017 edition onwards, more accurate data on electricity and CHP plants became available.
 This might lead to breaks in time series for 2014-2015.

-Since 2015, survey data on the consumption of energy products in Armenia are available.
+From the 2017 edition, survey data on the consumption of energy products in Armenia became available.
 Partial data were already available for 2014 for some products as Armenia ran a pilot survey.
 Prior to 2014, consumption data were not available and have been estimated by the IEA Secretariat based on supply.
 Therefore, breaks in time series occur between 2013 and 2014, as well as 2014 and 2015; 2015 should be used as reference year.

-Sources 2014-2018:
+Sources 2014-2019: